Gdansk Pomeranian, Poland Travel Guide

 Explore the charming Long Market, marvel at Neptune's Fountain, and experience the unique atmosphere of the Motlawa River waterfront.
 Gdansk invites visitors to discover its many layers.

-Gdansk culture reflects its strategic position and historical resilience.
+Gdansk culture reflects its key position and historical resilience.
 Local residents cherish their heritage, evident in the preserved architecture and lively festivals.

-The city's spirit embraces both tradition and modernity, creating an inviting ambiance for all who arrive.
+The city's spirit embraces both heritage and modernity, forming an inviting ambiance for all who arrive.

 Poland uses the Polish Złoty (PLN).
 Major credit cards receive wide acceptance in hotels, restaurants, and shops.
 ATMs scatter throughout the city for cash access.
 Currency exchange offices are present, but bank rates might be better.